 In growing older, we tend to realize how some of the things that used to work in our lives are no longer effective.
 You may have a super cute outfit that is five sizes too small and pushed to the back of the closet.
-Knowing full well it needs to be dropped off at the local thrift shop; you continue to hold on to it year after year because of an emotional attachment.
+Knowing full well it needs to be dropped off at the local thrift shop; you continue to hold on to it year after year.
 Perhaps, there are unhealthy habits that you were able to bounce back from quickly in your twenties that will now take you out entirely if attempted.
 I’m willing to bet quite of few of us have experienced situations such as these.
 They may make us feel old, but this only means we are evolving–for the most part into more magnificent women!
 Toxic relationships are ineffective too, at any age and certainly after 40.

 In the past year or so, specifically, the days leading up to my mother’s passing and the months that followed, I learned a great deal about people.
 It’s often been said that the hardships you face in life will reveal who’s really in your corner.
 While my world was an absolute blur at the time, I couldn’t help but notice how those that I thought would reach out, never did.
 Something I could never do to them if the situation was reversed.